slatedocs/slate/source/index.html.md

 }
 ```

-To create account all required fields must be sent (except anymous accounts which need only the right `type_id`).
-For social sign in set the correct `type_id` and `social_login_provider_id`, pass the needed additional parameters for the social provider as `oauth_id`, `profile_id` etc. Missing details from social sign in must be collected from user to satisfy required fields.
+To create account all required fields must be sent (except anonymous accounts which need only the right `type_id`).
+For social sign in set the correct `type_id` and fields in `social` object (they vary for different social medias).
+Missing details from social sign in must be collected from user to satisfy required fields.

 `"path": "register"`